NymphalidNiklas/IBIO_2024/Tutorials/ComparativeAnalysis/modeling_discrete_traits_2024.md

 In this tutorial, we will apply some methods which can provide us insights into the evolution of discrete traits.
-While, modelling the evolution of continuous traits often uses Brownian motion model or its variants (Brownian with trend, early burst, Ornstein-Uhlenbeck etc), evolution of discrete traits is modeled using the Mk and extended Mk models.
+While, modelling the evolution of continuous traits is modelled using the Brownian motion model and its variants, the evolution of discrete traits is modelled using the Mk (and extended Mk) models.
 We will carry out some basic analyses including fitting different Mk models, quantifying number and transition rates, ancestral state reconstructions and test for correlated evolution between two